Ark Boulton Academy & Ark Schools

 When we collect personal information on our forms, we will make it clear whether there is a legal requirement for you/your child to provide this information.
 We will also make it clear whether there is a legal requirement on the school / academy trust to collect the information.
 If there is no legal requirement, then we will explain why we need it and what the consequences are if the information is not provided.

 When we give your information to others

 We will not give information about your child to anyone without your consent unless the law and our policies allow us to do so.
-If you want to receive a copy of the information about your child that we hold, please contact: Daniel Richards at firstname.lastname@example.org.
+If you want to receive a copy of the information about your child that we hold, please contact: Rita Barratt at email@example.com.

 We are required, by law (under regulation 5 of the Education (Information about Individual Pupils) (England) Regulations 2013), to pass some information about your child to the Department for Education (DfE).
 This is the part of the Government which is responsible for schools.
 This personal information may, in turn, then be made available for use by the Local Authority.
 The DfE may also share this information that we give to them with other people or organisations.
 This will only take place where the law, including the law about data protection, allows it. (see Appendix 1 for more information on the National Pupil Database).

 Parents and carers

 Although we normally give information about students to Parents/Carers, where appropriate, we will listen to your child's views first.
 We will also take family circumstances into account, in particular where a Court has decided what information a parent/carer is allowed to have.